 blockingCallFromThread will return the object or raise the exception returned or raised by the function passed to it.
-If the function passed to it returns a Deferred, it will return the value the deferred is fired with or raise the exception it is failed with.
+If the function passed to it returns a Deferred, it will return the value the Deferred is called back with or raise the exception it is errbacked with.